Search close icon

 Common fraudulent tactics include misrepresenting reserve estimates, exaggerating production potential, concealing regulatory challenges, and creating deliberately complex ownership structures designed to mask the underlying economics until investor capital is irretrievably committed.

-Case Study: A group of Hobbs area professionals lost $1.7 million in a fraudulent oil drilling program that grossly misrepresented well production potential and drilling costs.
-Patil Law recovered $1.4 million by demonstrating the recommending broker-dealer failed to conduct reasonable due diligence despite numerous technical red flags evident in the offering documents.
+Case Study: Consider a group of Hobbs area professionals who lost $1.7 million in a fraudulent oil drilling program that grossly misrepresented well production potential and drilling costs.
+In situations like this, Patil Law would aim for a large recovery by demonstrating the recommending broker-dealer failed to conduct reasonable due diligence despite numerous technical red flags evident in the offering documents.

 New Mexico securities regulations establish clear obligations for financial professionals to recommend only investments aligned with their clients’ objectives, risk tolerance, time horizon, and investment experience.
 Despite these requirements, many advisors prioritize their own compensation through unsuitable recommendations.